jaapterwoerds/recommended-sources/README.md

 # Podcast and series

 [Machine learning street talk](https://www.youtube.com/c/MachineLearningStreetTalk) If ever in need of an advanced ML content firehose, look no further than Machine learning street talk.
+In addition the editing and introductions of the guest and the technical background are exquisitit, really wonderfully crafted and edited.

 [Lex Fridman's podcast)(https://www.youtube.com/c/lexfridman) Lex has a wide array of interesting guests.
 The reason the podcast is so great is the preparation and genuine interest of the interviewer in the deep questions that occupy the mind the guests.